 Robert (Bob) UihleinElected 2001

-Bob served as a Governor of the USPA from 1949-1953, and 1955 to 1974.
-His tireless dedication to polo and his sense of character and reliability made him a well-respected supporter of the game.
-That same sense of devotion was passed along not only to his sons, but also to everyone who cares about the future of the game.
+He served as a Governor of the USPA from 1949 to 1953, and from 1955 to 1974.
+His dedication and character made him a respected supporter of the game.

 Robert E. (Rob) Walton2000Inductee to the Polo Hall of Fame